States, cities and towns can show their support for National Public Lands Day by issuing proclamations.

 Below are the governors and mayors that recognized Saurday, September 28, 2013 as the 20th Anniversary of National Public Lands Day and Saturday, September 29, 2012 as National Public Lands Day.
 These states illustrated their supported for the goals of NPLD including, volunteerism, education, recreation and the protection of public lands.

-2013 marked the fifth year in a row that President Barack Obama issued a Presidential Proclamation declaring the nation-wide recognition of National Public Lands Day.
-Read the 2013 Presidential Proclamation.
+2014 marks the sixth year in a row that President Barack Obama issued a Presidential Proclamation declaring the nation-wide recognition of National Public Lands Day.
+Read and download a copy of the 2014 Presidential Proclamation.

 Join Our Email List